okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/get-to-know.rst

 Note how these three types of gazzetes differ in terms of content granularity and how they relate to each other as shown in the following diagram.

 .. image:: https://querido-diario-static.nyc3.cdn.digitaloceanspaces.com/docs/qd-document-types.png
    :alt: Diagram about how gazette types relate.
-Aggregated gazette split each municipality, making it a complete diary, while fragmented gazette unites all parts, becoming a complete gazette.
+An aggregated gazette if splited each municipality makes a complete gazette and a fragmented gazette if all parts joined becomes a complete gazette.

 ..
 REFERÊNCIAS:
 .. _Municipalities Association of Alagoas State Official Gazette: https://www.diariomunicipal.com.br/ama/